CodeTanzania/emis-incident-type/README.md

 A representation of an entity which classify emergency(or disaster) from the most generalised(family) to the most specific(peril).

+It makes partial use of peril classification system proposed IRDR.

 ## Requirements

 - [NodeJS v8.11.1+](https://nodejs.org)